ShugKnight24/next_shopping_cart/README.md

 - Modal Colors
   - Not a fan of button color combo when clear & delete

+- Delete still not working properly

+- Fix new product sub pages

 ## Future Ideas
 - Discount Code system...
   - Discount system on recommended products ...?